 While residential properties often come with a lower bar to entry, they can't always compete when it comes to ROI.
-Here's what you need to know about potential profit opportunities, the pros and cons of commercial purchases and how to get your investment strategy off the ground.
+Here's what you need to know about potential profit opportunities, the pros and cons of commercial real estate1 purchases and how to get your investment strategy off the ground.

 What Is Commercial Real Estate?

 There are two broad types of investment properties: commercial and residential.
 Perhaps the most iconic example of residential property is the single-family home.
 These homes are on the high-end of popularity and price.
 They're also typically easier to rent out and can offer steady returns over time.
 Other residential options — such as condos, townhomes and duplexes — offer varying ROI based on current market conditions, neighborhood amenities and population shifts.
 Commercial real estate properties, meanwhile, offer more diversity.
 As noted by Nolo, commercial offerings include: